What Makes a Ring an Engagement Ring?

 Somewhere down the line, engagement rings originated from religion.
 Most people today wear them for traditional reasons and not as a result of their religious affiliations.
 Nevertheless, many religions prefer or demand unofficially and officially that engagement rings meet certain standards.
-These can be that the ring is worth a certain amount in order to show the man’s loyalty to the woman.
+It can be that the ring is worth a certain amount in order to show the man’s loyalty to the woman.
 Other demands can be that the ring be modest and not flamboyant, as earthly things are looked down upon in some religions.
-In any case, these religious specifications can impact what an engagement ring looks like from a significant diamond ring to a delicate diamond studded band.
+In any case, these religious specifications can impact what an engagement ring looks like from a significant diamond ring to a delicate diamond-studded band.

 A Social Aspect